A guide to no claims discounts

-Building up a no claims discount is one of the best ways to reduce the premiums on your car insurance.
+Building up a no claims discount is one of the best ways ensure you get cheap car insurance quotes, regardless of where you look.
 The cost of your policy will go steadily down as you are rewarded for careful driving over time.
 Learn about how to make sure your policy offers a no claims discount, and about what kind of savings you can make with our guide.

 How do I qualify for a no claims discount?

 Anyone can qualify for a no claims discount so long as they are the main driver on the policy in question.
 Even then, some insurers will allow a named driver to build up a discount, but only so long as they stick with that provider as and when they come to take out their own policy.